CoppolaFrancesco/CADD-workflow/README.md

 ```
 conda create -n boltz2 python=3.11 -y
 conda activate boltz2
 pip install boltz
 ```

 In my case, I don't have a dedicated GPU, and I will run everything on the CPU.

-## Deepchem: additional properties
+## Additional properties: DeepChem

-I will also need a dedicated environment for the DeepChem package used for calculating additional properties:
+We will also need a dedicated environment for the [DeepChem](https://deepchem.io/tutorials/the-basic-tools-of-the-deep-life-sciences/) package used for calculating additional properties:

 ```
 conda create -n deepchem_env